Dedication, 1626-07-16, Joachim Morsius to Gerhard Culemann

 English Raw Translation

-Generated by ChatGPT on 2 March 2023.
+Generated by ChatGPT-4o on 12 August 2024.
 Attention: This translation is a machine translation by artificial intelligence.
 The translation has not been checked and should not be cited without additional human verification.

-If only many kings and princes would spend the money they squander on fierce and cruel marauders and public murderers, while they ruin their territories instead of governing them, dissipate rather than protect them, and devour their subjects instead of nourishing them, and thus provide material for sedition, growth for miseries, and cause for weeping everywhere, on soldiers who, in the camps of Theosophy, fight against the world and the triumph of ignorance and impiety with tireless zeal, the affairs of humanity would be governed more successfully and with greater glory for themselves.
+If only many kings and princes would spend the resources they lavishly expend on fierce and violent soldiers—robbers and public murderers who overthrow, not govern, their domains, who destroy, not protect, and who devour, not nourish, their subjects, thereby providing fuel for seditions, increasing miseries, and giving rise to tears everywhere—on soldiers fighting in the camps of Theosophy against the world and the ignorance and impiety that triumph in it, with tireless zeal, then human affairs would be governed more successfully and with greater glory to themselves.

-For there are two types of warfare (as the excellent Deacon Ferrandus wrote in his exhortation on how a religious leader should behave in military actions, addressed to the Count Regen): and there are two kinds of soldiers.
-Some are bound by the earthly king's will to labor in physical warfare with the world, while others are led to the heavenly camps of spiritual warfare by the free grace of the celestial Emperor.
-Secular soldiers are subject to various passions and desires, but soldiers of God have crucified their flesh with vices and lusts.
+For there are two kinds of military service, as Fulgentius Ferrandus, the deacon, most beautifully writes in his "Paraenetic" about what a religious leader should be in military affairs to Count Reginus, and there are two types of soldiers.
+Some are compelled to labor in worldly military service under the earthly king, according to his will, while others are brought to heavenly camps by spiritual military service, through the free grace of the heavenly Emperor.
+Secular soldiers are bound by passions and various desires, while God's soldiers have crucified their flesh with its vices and desires.
 The former are nourished by feasts, the latter by virtues.
-The former strive to seize what belongs to others, while the latter either lose or mercifully give away what is their own.
-The former seek ways to be extolled by false praises, while the latter seek ways to be honored with eternal rewards.
-The former look out for their own interests, while the latter for the common good.
-The former hasten to save their perishing homeland, while the latter desire to possess what will never perish, and not to perish for eternity.
-For the former, to live is to toil, and to die is a punishment, while for the latter, to live is Christ, and to die is gain.
-The former fight against visible enemies, while the latter fight against invisible ones.
-The former are cruel because of their greed, while the latter are kind because of their mercy.
-The former are contentious because of envy, while the latter are peaceful because of their meekness.
-The former argue with pride for their own honors, while the latter consider one another as superior to themselves through humility.
-By the former, Babylon is ruled, but by the latter and in them, the heavenly Jerusalem is administered by the Lord.
-And it often happens that, although united in body, they feel temporal prosperity and adversity as soldiers of God and soldiers of the world, even if their minds are separated.
-But the prosperity of secular soldiers exalts them, while adversity brings them down.
-However, soldiers of God remain steadfast and immovable, whether in prosperity or adversity, because their glory is a testimony to their conscience.
-They rest where the world suffers tribulations, as those who fear the enemy of continence when abundance of pleasures is available.
-For from the root of temporal happiness, the thorns of carnal desire sprout.
-Soldiers of God willingly listen to Blessed John, who loudly proclaims to his own comrades with a stronger trumpet: "Do not love the world or the things in the world.
+The former try to seize what is not theirs, while the latter either lose their own possessions or give them away mercifully.
+The former seek to be exalted by false praises, while the latter seek to be honored with eternal rewards.
+The former are granted the appearance of joy by vanity, while the latter are granted true joy by truth.
+The former seek their own benefits, the latter seek the common good: the former hasten to save a perishing homeland, while the latter wish to possess an imperishable one, lest they themselves perish forever.
+For the former, living is toil and dying is punishment, while for the latter, living is Christ, and dying is gain.
+The former fight against visible enemies, the latter against invisible ones.
+The former are cruel with greed, while the latter are kind with mercy.
+The former are contentious with envy, while the latter are peaceful with meekness.
+The former, through pride, contend for their honors, while the latter, through humility, consider each other superior.
+Babylon is ruled through the former, but through the latter, and within them, the heavenly Jerusalem is governed by the Lord.
+And it often happens that although united in body, even if separated in mind, the soldiers of God and the secular soldiers together experience temporal prosperity and adversity.
+But secular soldiers are exalted by prosperity and cast down by adversity, while soldiers of God persevere immovably in both prosperity and adversity, for their glory is the testimony of their conscience.
+They rest when the world suffers tribulations, and they fear to suffer the enemy of temperance when the abundance of pleasures abounds.
+For from the root of temporal happiness sprout the thorns of carnal desire.
+God's soldiers gladly listen to Blessed John, who calls out to his fellow soldiers with a stronger trumpet: "Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
-For all that is in the world, the desire of the flesh and the desire of the eyes and the pride of life, is not from the Father but is from the world.
-And the world is passing away along with its desires, but whoever does the will of God abides forever."
-When these soldiers listen to and obey this most salutary admonition, whenever the hidden dispensation of the most pious Redeemer grants them the power to judge and dispose of the earthly republic, then, on the part of the soldiers of the world, there is no shortage of serious sins, and they are easily corrupted, consulted by the timid, received by the weak, and the license of crimes is taken away from the wicked, and innocence obtains freedom to do good.
-Therefore, let us pray with constant prayers to Him who rules the world with justice, who does all things according to the counsel of His will.
-For truly, the Psalmist speaks of Him: "Whatever the Lord pleases, he does, in heaven and on earth, in the seas and all deeps."
-May He deign to promote His soldiers, hidden under the guise of secular military dress, to the highest dignities, ruling them within and giving them knowledge to govern others.
-I vow to Him that those whom He has given will be preserved for a long time, flourishing and safe for us, and that the most noble Danish and Holstein families, connected by marriage, may forever rest in the Spirit of the fear of the Lord, piety, knowledge, strength, counsel, understanding, and wisdom.
-Farewell, my Reverend and learned Culemann, and devoutly commend me and my studies, solidly devoted to the Church and literature, to God in your sacred meditations and soliloquies.
-Given with a flying pen on July 16, 1626, at Philadelphia.
+For all that is in the world is the lust of the flesh, the lust of the eyes, and the pride of life, which is not from the Father but from the world, and the world is passing away, along with its desires.
+But he who does the will of God abides forever."
+To those who hear and obey this most salutary admonition, whenever the hidden dispensation of the most merciful Redeemer grants them the power to judge and dispose of earthly government, then the military of the world is not burdened with more grievous sins, then the restless are easily pacified, the faint-hearted are advised, the weak are supported, the license of crimes is removed from the wicked, and the innocence of good deeds obtains the liberty of doing well.
+Let us, therefore, pray with constant supplication to Him who governs the world with equity, doing all things according to the counsel of His will, as the Psalmist truly says: "Whatever He willed, He did in heaven and on earth, in the sea and in all the depths," that He may deign to promote His soldiers, hidden under the guise of secular military service, to the greatest dignities, guiding them inwardly and granting them knowledge to govern others.
+I vow that He may preserve those whom He has given to us, flourishing and safe for a long time, and that the Spirit of the fear of the Lord, of piety, of knowledge, of fortitude, of counsel, of understanding, and of wisdom may perpetually rest upon the entire noble Danish and Holstein family.
+Farewell, my Reverend and most learned Culemann, and in your sacred meditations and soliloquies, diligently commend me and my studies, truly devoted to the Church and literature, to God, the Thrice Great and Good.
+Given with a swift pen on July 16, in the year of Christ 1626, in Philadelphia.